 A resourceful and responsive public service division that effectively and efficiently manages and maintains the City streets, alleys, and commercial corridors providing for a safe and efficient transportation system.
-We are Nampa Proud!

 The Sweeping Crews focus on sweeping main roadways before moving on to residential streets, which are swept an average of 3 times a year.
 Sweeping keeps dust down and debris out of the storm drain systems.
 Trying to schedule certain streets on certain days can be difficult due to sweeping being done in sections around the city, your patience is appreciated!
 Having low hanging branches and limbs from your curbside trees, shrubs and/or plants makes it difficult for our crew to sweep.
 This causes the sweeper to sit higher than usual and can cause damage to mirrors, antennas, etc., which are costly in terms of repair.
 We ask you to please trim back vegetation.